 If you have the funds to invest, then you can also check out the Golden Visa program in Portugal.
 The program allow you to make an investment in the country and obtain a residence permit, which can then lead to Portuguese citizenship in five years.
-If you’re interested, read more about Portugal’s Golden Visa.
+If you’re interested, read our comprehensive Portugal Golden Visa guide.

 Best Destinations for Digital Nomads in Portugal

 We really went back and forth a few times about whether to list Lisbon or Porto first in this list.
 Both are excellent destinations with so much to offer, but there is just something about Porto.
 The cobbled street, enchanting castles, ancient houses on the hills hugging the Douro river.
 The city feels like something from a fairytale.

 If you’re lucky enough, you might be able to snag an Airbnb at the Ribeira area, which is a UNESCO World Heritage Site.
 Not to mention that the wine there is some of the best in the world.
 Additionally, you can have access to a wide variety of beaches.
 If you’re an adventurous digital nomad, there’s also excellent surfing, so be sure to check out Esmoriz or Azurara.